stevebuik/stateful-generative-tests/README.md

 When this test is run, the number of assertions is high.
 This is because every CRUD operation asserts that status = 200 etc when the command is applied.
 This is the power of generative tests, many combinations generated, applied and asserted.

+### Conclusions

+Although there are two good libraries for stateful testing, I prefer the blog posts solution because the generated commands are pure data (no fns as values).
+This makes them easier to read, easier to send over a wire for remote invocation and the code could easily be portable (cljc).

+The combination of Kerodon and generated commands is a Selenium killer.
+Happy days!
+That said, there is no browser so Selenium is better if you are seeking cross-browser testing.

+This testing technique replaces test.check with Specs and test.check underneath.
+The amount of code is approx the same but, with Specs, you also have command DSL that can be used for other purposes e.g.
+* runtime request validation
+* remote command(s) execution

+These are powerful benefits so testing this way is a valuable investment.

 ### Future

 * A server endpoint could accept an EDN sequence of commands and run them as a live test i.e. generative Selenium